tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
-- [ ] GPMDP when skipping very fast (Like before album art downloads) repeatedly can end up locking the album art requiring you to restart rainmeter
-- [ ] If the fallback image finishes computing the image inbetween songs and before its thread gets killed and the song album art blur computes quickly it is possible for the album art blur to be the fallback image instead of the album art image (This was really hard to reproduce)
+Always
 - [ ] If you are using a spotify meter and spotify is running and playing and you reload a meter it will not update the color but instead use the old color
 - [ ] Spotify info stays on spotify close instead of switch to fallback and saying N/A
-- [ ] Sometimes the image is unable to load for the background image
-- [ ] Multiple color values below of above the color cutoff for can lead to multiple of the same color, however just shifting everything by the cutoff amount could also result in a color being the same as well, I think I will rewrite the cutoff to look for dupes and if there are the add more colors from the list
 - [ ] When spotify isn't running there is a lot of log spam, I think this is from the plugin and not my misuse of it hopefully I can turn it off
 - [ ] When using songs that are in the cloud on iTunes images do not work, I think this is an issue with iTunes and not me
+- [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now so MaxPingDisplayed is ignored
+- [ ] Check and possibly fix if DINTFMI only working on first load since afterwards it may always use old data
+- [ ] Look into if CPU being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom) on CPU reader and top processes is a bug in task manager, rainmeter dlls, or if it is just my machine
+Unlikely
+- [ ] Multiple color values below of above the color cutoff for can lead to multiple of the same color, however just shifting everything by the cutoff amount could also result in a color being the same as well, I think I will rewrite the cutoff to look for dupes and if there are the add more colors from the list
+- [ ] Sometimes the image is unable to load for the background image Very Unlikely
+- [ ] GPMDP when skipping very fast (Like before album art downloads) repeatedly can end up locking the album art requiring you to restart rainmeter
+- [ ] If the fallback image finishes computing the image inbetween songs and before its thread gets killed and the song album art blur computes quickly it is possible for the album art blur to be the fallback image instead of the album art image (This was really hard to reproduce)
 - [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
 - [ ] Rarely a thread is detected as running but when it goes to be killed it is already dead, likely is finishing gracefully before the kill command happens.
 Not a major bug just causes occasional log spam
-- [X] IO Multigraph swap space may be computed wrong, if it ever is negative then Formula=[MeasureSwap]-[MeasureRAMTotal] need to be changed to Formula=[MeasureSwap]-[MeasureRAM] I think it is right though.
-- [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now so MaxPingDisplayed is ignored
-- [ ] Check and possibly fix if DINTFMI only working on first load since afterwards it may always use old data
-- [ ] Look into if CPU being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom) on CPU reader and top processes is a bug in task manager, rainmeter dlls, or if it is just my machine
+Minor
 - [ ] Several bars variants need to be checked for code consistency, such as percentual being set on some of the ferpnom meters, process being spelled wrong, or other logical bugs, and missoptimizations within them
 - [ ] Top processes bars do not use scale value on AdvancedCPU meters (Low priority due to percentual possibly scaling based on max value causing for percentage changes)

 Possible Future Changes
 - [ ] Use the color from GPMDP as a color option?
 - [ ] Once released see if advancedCPU is really needed and remove it?
 (Not till after I get enough people using it to make a judgment on this)